-The Exchange proposes to amend its Fee Schedule to eliminate certain fees associated with legacy options for connecting to ISE and to replace them with fees associated with new options for connecting to the Exchange that are similar to those that ISE's sister exchanges presently offer.
+The Exchange proposes to amend its Fee Schedule to eliminate certain fees associated with legacy options for connecting to GEMX and to replace them with fees associated with new options for connecting to the Exchange that are similar to those that GEMX's sister exchanges presently offer.

-ISE is engaged in an initiative to migrate the Exchange's trading system to the Nasdaq INET architecture.
-As part of that initiative, ISE proposes to retire certain obsolete connectivity associated with the Exchange's legacy trading system and the fees associated with such connectivity.
+GEMX is engaged in an initiative to migrate the Exchange's trading system to the Nasdaq INET architecture.
+As part of that initiative, GEMX proposes to retire certain obsolete connectivity associated with the Exchange's legacy trading system and the fees associated with such connectivity.

-Specifically, the Exchange proposes to discontinue offering Ethernet connectivity to the Exchange and also eliminate the fees it charges for such connectivity in Section VI.B of its Fee Schedule, entitled "Network Fees."
+Specifically, the Exchange proposes to discontinue offering Ethernet connectivity to the Exchange and also eliminate the fees it charges for such connectivity in Section IV.C of its Fee Schedule, entitled "Network Fees."
 The Exchange currently offers four Ethernet connection options: A 1 Gb connection at a cost of \$1,000 per month, a 10 Gb connection at a cost of \$4,500 per month, a 10 Gb low latency connection at a cost of \$8,000 per month, and a 40 Gb low latency connection at a cost of \$15,000 per month.

 Additionally, the Exchange proposes to stop offering customers the ability to connect to the Exchange via an Application Programming Interface ("API") session or a Financial Information eXchange ("FIX") session, as these connection options are becoming obsolete with respect to the new trading system.
-The Exchange correspondingly proposes to eliminate entirely Section V.C of its Fee Schedule, entitled "FIX Session/Session Fees."
-The Exchange presently charges Market Makers monthly per API fees that depend upon the functionality of API and, if used for quoting, the amount of usage per day per user.
-The Exchange also charges Electronic Access Members monthly API and FIX fees based upon the number of sessions.
+The Exchange correspondingly proposes to eliminate paragraphs 1 and 2 of Section IV.E of its Fee Schedule, entitled "Port Fees."
+The Exchange presently charges Electronic Access Members ("EAMs") monthly per session API fees and FIX session fees.

 In lieu of the above, the Exchange proposes to offer customers various new options to connect to the Exchange and to assess fees for such connectivity.
 The connectivity options that the Exchange proposes to offer-colocation, direct circuit connectivity, connectivity to third party services, POP connectivity, and connectivity to the Exchange's Test Facility-and the fees that the Exchange proposes to assess for such connectivity are similar to those that ISE's affiliated Nasdaq, Inc. markets-including The NASDAQ Stock Market, LLC ("Nasdaq"), Nasdaq BX, Inc. ("BX"), and Nasdaq Phlx LLC ("Phlx") presently offer and assess to their customers under their respective rules.
-They are also the same as the connectivity options and fees that Nasdaq GEMX, LLC ("GEMX") and Nasdaq MRX, LLC ("MRX") propose to offer and assess under their respective rules in tandem with this filing.
+They are also the same as the connectivity options and fees that Nasdaq ISE, LLC ("ISE") and Nasdaq MRX, LLC ("MRX") propose to offer and assess under their respective rules in tandem with this filing.
 This proposal, in other words, seeks to harmonize the Exchange's connectivity offerings and fees with those of its sister exchanges.

 The first new connectivity option that the Exchange proposes to offer its customers is co-location.
-Co-location is a suite of hardware, power, telecommunication, and other ancillary products and services that allow market participants and vendors to place their trading and communications equipment in close physical proximity to the quoting and execution facilities of the Exchange and other Nasdaq, Inc. markets.
-The Exchange provides colocation services and imposes fees through Nasdaq Technology Services LLC and pursuant to agreements with the owner/operator of its data center where both the Exchange's quoting and
+Co-location is a suite of hardware, power, telecommunication, and other ancillary products and services that allow market participants and vendors to place their trading and communications equipment

-^{14 17} CFR 200.30-3(a)(12).
+CFR 200.30-3(a)(12).

-1 15 U.S.C.
+&lt;sup>1 15 U.S.C.
 78s(b)(1).

-2 17 CFR 240.19b-4.
+&lt;sup>2 17 CFR 240.19b-4.